mcclowes/mcclowes.com/blog/2024-04-28-stationery.md

 ---
-title: "The lure of stationery"
+title: "The allure of stationery"
 authors: mcclowes
 tags: [apple, tech]
 ---